 Santa Fe Dam, Flood control dam in Los Angeles County, United States

-Construction began in 1941 under the Army Corps of Engineers and was halted during World War II.
-The project was completed with all gate systems in 1949.
+Construction started in 1941 under the US Army Corps of Engineers but was interrupted by World War II.
+Work resumed after the war and the dam was fully completed in 1949.

 The Nature Center provides insights into the ecosystems along the river and shows how this facility shapes water and land management.
 Visitors experience an active connection between water management and conservation work.